Client Import

 The Client Import app creates a session between your app and inTandem where inTandem will constantly ask for Client data from your app, each time with a parameter called "page" that gets incremented upon each request.
 When the app is done returning all clients it wants to import, inTandem will send one last request with a Page value of -1, indicating that the import was completed.

-When the import completes, inTandem will automatically send an email to the staff member initiating the import, indicating that a client import was completed.
+When the import completes, inTandem will send an email (optional) to the staff member initiating the import, indicating that a client import was completed.

 Developers guide